 A straightforward analysis of SB308, the Nevada State Minimum Policy Limits Increase.
 This article is brought to you by our Las Vegas car accident attorney.

-Finally!
 After years of lobbying, the Nevada legislature has finally agreed to raise the Nevada state minimum policy limits from 15,000/30,000 (meaning $15,000.00 per individual claimant and $30,000.00 for the entire claim for all individuals involved) to 25,000/50,000.
-This increase will become effective July 1, 2018.
+This increase will become effective on July 1, 2018.
 The property damage minimum will increase from $10,000 to $20,000.00.
 These requirements are for liability limits on bodily injury (B.I.) claims and there are still no minimum coverages required for UM/UIM (uninsured motorist/underinsured motorist) claims.
-An in-depth review of SB308 can be found here.

 Other critics of the bill claim that the increase is too little too late.
 The last time that minimum insurance coverage was changed was 1958.
 Taking inflation into consideration, the policy limits should actually be upwards of $125,000.00.
 Regardless, proponents of the increase acknowledge that the increase will permit additional medical care, and allow car accident victims to more adequately treat for their injuries.